natalie-lang/natalie/README.md

 - libtool
 - GNU make
 - gcc or clang
-- Ruby 2.7 or higher with dev headers
+- Ruby 3.0 or higher with dev headers
   - Using [rbenv](https://github.com/rbenv/rbenv) to install Ruby is preferred.
+  - Installing [rbenv-aliases](https://github.com/tpope/rbenv-aliases) along with rbenv helps with matching Ruby versions like `3.0` to the latest patch release.
-  - Otherwise, you'll need the `ruby` and `ruby-dev` package from your system.
+  - If not using rbenv or another version manager, you'll need the `ruby` and `ruby-dev` package from your system.
 - ccache (optional, but recommended)
 - compiledb (optional, but recommended)